awsdocs/amazon-eks-user-guide/doc_source/eks-compute.md

 # Amazon EKS nodes<a name="eks-compute"></a>

 Your Amazon EKS cluster can schedule pods on any combination of [Self\-managed nodes](worker.md), Amazon EKS [Managed node groups](managed-node-groups.md), and [AWS Fargate](fargate.md)\.
-To learn more about nodes deployed in your cluster, see [View nodes](view-nodes.md)\.
+To learn more about nodes deployed in your cluster, see [View Kubernetes resources](view-kubernetes-resources.md)\.

 **Note**
 Nodes must be in the same VPC as the subnets you selected when you created the cluster\.
 However, the nodes don't have to be in the same subnets\.

 The following table provides several criteria to evaluate when deciding which options best meet your requirements\.
+This table doesn't include [connected nodes](eks-connector.md) that were created outside of Amazon EKS, which can only be viewed\.

 **Note**
 Bottlerocket has some specific differences from the general information in this table\.
 For more information, see the Bottlerocket [documentation](https://github.com/bottlerocket-os/bottlerocket/blob/develop/README.md) on GitHub\.